conradakunga/Blog/_posts/2021-09-08-30-days-of-net-6-day-3-timeonly-type.md

 To move in the other direction, that is to find out the time one hour, thirty minutes ago, use negative numbers as parameters to the `Add` methods.

-Keep in mind that `TimeOnly` only stores the time, so this computation (one minute before midnight) will wrap around and give you 23:56.
+Keep in mind that `TimeOnly` only stores the time, so this computation (four minutes before midnight) will wrap around and give you 23:56.

 ```csharp
 // Passing no arguments assumes you want to start at 0:00.00.000000